dlatk/dlatk/doc/source/index.rst

 Differential Language Analysis ToolKit
 --------------------------------------

-DLATK is an end to end text analysis package written in Python and developed by the World Well-Being Project at the University of Pennsylvania.
+DLATK is an end to end human text analysis package, specifically suited for social media and social scientific applications.
+It is written in Python 3 and developed by the World Well-Being Project at the University of Pennsylvania  and Stony Brook University.
 It contains:

 * feature extraction
 * part-of-speech tagging